-THE SIMONS CENTER FOR THE SOCIAL BRAIN (SCSB) NEWSLETTER | Winter 2018

-The mission of the Simons Center for the Social Brain (SCSB) at MIT, now in its sixth year, is to understand the neural mechanisms underlying social cognition and behavior, and to translate this knowledge into better diagnosis and treatment of autism spectrum disorders (ASD).
+THE SIMONS CENTER FOR THE SOCIAL BRAIN (SCSB) NEWSLETTER | Spring 2018 The mission of the Simons Center for the Social Brain (SCSB) at MIT, now in its sixth year, is to understand the neural mechanisms underlying social cognition and behavior, and to translate this knowledge into better diagnosis and treatment of autism spectrum disorders (ASD).
 SCSB was founded in January 2012 with support from the Simons Foundation Autism Research Initiative (SFARI), and completed its first five-year phase of funding in December 2016.
+In January 2017, it was renewed for a second phase.